zilliztech/akcio/src/llm/README.md

 ## ChatLLM

 The chatbot uses `ChatLLM` module to generate responses as the final answer, which will be returned to the user end.
-In order to adapt the Langchain agent, this must be a Langchain `BaseChatModel`.
+In order to adapt the LangChain agent, this must be a LangChain `BaseChatModel`.

-By default, it uses `ChatOpenAI` from Langchain, which calls the chat service of OpenAI.
+By default, it uses `ChatOpenAI` from LangChain, which calls the chat service of OpenAI.
-Refer to [Langchain Models](https://python.langchain.com/en/latest/modules/models.html) for more LLM options.
+Refer to [LangChain Models](https://python.langchain.com/en/latest/modules/models.html) for more LLM options.

 ### Configuration